 One course in Psychology

-At least one course in 2 other social science disciplines (Sociology, Anthropology, Economics, Geography, and Political Science)
+At least one course in two other social science disciplines (Sociology, Anthropology, Economics, Geography, and Political Science)

 Professional Sequence Course Requirements: